|Customers waiting hours for 23-cent pizzas in Ohio|

 |Written by Admin|

-The Louisville, Ky.-based Papa John's agreed to the 23-cent offer after a franchisee in Washington, D.C., made T-shirts calling star LeBron James a ``crybaby.''
+The Louisville, Ky.-based company agreed to the offer after a franchisee in Washington, D.C., made T-shirts calling star LeBron James a ``crybaby.''
 The shirts referred to James' complaints about hard fouls during a playoff series that the Washington Wizards lost to the Cavaliers.
-The company also will donate $10,000 to the Cavaliers Youth Fund.

 In suburban Cleveland, people stood wrapped in blankets outside a store in Westlake and the line was two blocks long in University Heights.